Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Not interested in water bath canning?
 You have alternatives:

 • Refrigerator jelly: Let jars cool and store in the fridge.
-Keeps 3-4 weeks.
+Keeps 3 to 4 weeks.

-• Freezer jelly: Use wide-mouth jars or freezer-safe containers, leaving headspace for expansion.
-Lasts up to 6 months.
+• Freezer jelly: Use freezer-safe straight-sided containers and leave 1/2 inch headspace for expansion.
+Lasts up to 12 months.

-• Canned jelly: Water bath processed jars give you 12-18 months of shelf-stable storage.
+• Canned jelly: Water bath processed jars give you 12 to 18 months of shelf-stable storage.
 This is what I prefer because it means grape jelly any day of the year, even in the depths of a Vermont winter.

 Recipe Tips

-• Using bottled juice: 100% grape juice with no added sweeteners works perfectly.
+• Using bottled juice is fine.
+100% grape juice with no added sweeteners works perfectly.
 Welch’s is the classic choice.
-You can skip the extraction and crystal-removal steps entirely.
+Skip the extraction and crystal-removal steps and go straight to cooking the jelly.

 Ways to Use Grape Jelly

 Beyond the classic PB&J, grape jelly is surprisingly versatile.
-Use it as a glaze for ham or meatballs, swirl it into yogurt or oatmeal, spread it on warm biscuits with butter, or give it as gifts.
-A jar of homemade grape jelly tied with a ribbon is always appreciated.
+Use it as a glaze for ham or meatballs, swirl it into yogurt or oatmeal, spread it on warm biscuits with butter, or melt it into a pan sauce for pork tenderloin.
+A jar of homemade grape jelly tied with a ribbon is always appreciated as a gift.

-If you find yourself with more jelly than you know what to do with, check out my guide to 100+ ways to use up a jar of jam for more inspiration.
+If you find yourself with more jelly than you know what to do with, check out my guide to 100+ ways to use up a jar of jam or jelly.
+And while you’re already in grape-preserving mode, you might enjoy old-fashioned grape jam, homemade grape wine, or wild grape mead.

 Grape Jelly FAQs